Tips and insights to help you handle those inevitable Florida hurricanes.

-Florida has a renowned reputation for its gorgeous weather.
-However, this slice of paradise comes with a caveat: no other state in the US gets more hurricanes than Florida.
-Our long lazy summers are occasionally punctuated by hurricane watches and warnings popping up in the local news.
-As you can imagine, these can be stressful for Florida homeowners.
-What if you need to file an insurance claim for hurricane related damage – only to discover that the damage isn’t covered by your policy?
+Florida is known for its gorgeous weather.
+However, that includes a dark side: no other US state gets more hurricanes than Florida.
+As a Florida homeowner, when hurricane watches and warnings punctuate our long, hot summers, it can be stressful.
+What if you need to file an insurance claim for hurricane-related damage — only to discover that the damage isn’t covered by your policy?
 Here’s how to find out if you’re protected.

 What’s excluded by your policy?

-Since every insurance policy is different, you should talk to your insurance company if you ever have concerns about what you are or are not covered for.
-But generally speaking, as long as a peril isn’t listed as an exclusion by the policy, it’s usually covered by your homeowner’s insurance.
+Since every insurance policy is different, you should talk to your insurance company about what you are or are not covered for.
+But generally speaking, as long as a peril isn’t listed as an exclusion by the policy, it’s usually covered by your homeowners insurance.
 Now, your policy may or may not mention “hurricane damage” per se.
 So, you’ll want to review your policy’s list of exclusions for anything related to “wind” or “windstorms,” and “water” or “flooding.”

 Any losses due to flooding are not covered by most homeowner’s insurance policies.
 So chances are you’ll need to purchase a separate flood insurance policy.
 And in a hurricane-prone state like Florida, flood insurance is a must.
-Keep in mind that flood insurance policies are not effective until 30 days after you make a payment – so it needs to be purchased well in advance of the next hurricane.
+Keep in mind that flood insurance policies are not effective until 30 days after you make a payment — so you need to purchase it well in advance of the next hurricane

 If certain types of wind damage are excluded by your policy, then you may want to explore a separate wind insurance policy.
 Since windstorms like hurricanes, tornadoes, and tropical storms all occur in Florida, it’s usually a good idea to get this coverage as soon as you can.